dwyl/labels/README.md

 ## Labels

-You can see all of the labels that we use in dwyl projects here, with an explanation of each below: http://www.github.com/dwyl/labels/labels

-Github gives you a pre-populated list of labels for you to use.
-They are:

-- `bug` #EE0701 - report a bug that needs fixed
-- `duplicate` #CCCCCC - duplicate issue
-- `enhancement` #84B6EB - improving existing code
-- `help-wanted` #128A0C - looking for help or expertise on a subject
-- `invalid` #E6E6E6 - GitHub standard tag (not used)
-- `question` #CC317C - for open questions and discussions
-- `wontfix` #ffffff - when an issue won't be addressed (with reason why in comment)
+This repository contains our 'master list' of labels used across all dwyl projects: http://www.github.com/dwyl/labels/labels

-Here are the custom ones that we use at dwyl:
+An explanation of each can be found below, starting with the custom labels we use at dwyl:

 - `in-progress` #009688 - to be added when an issue has been assigned
 - `in-review` #128A0C - once a PR has been submitted relating to the issue